A New Spatio-Temporal Model Exploiting Hamiltonian Equations: Calculation of likelihood functions

 \section{Calculation of likelihood functions}

-In this section we will derive the data model and the process model under assumptions A1-A3.
-Particularly, we assume here that the random function $V(\cdot)$ is a Gaussian process with mean 0 and squared exponential function as covariance function for simplicity of calculations.
-Other covariance functions (with required properties, see assumption A3) will work in the same manner.
+In this section, we will derive the data and process models under assumptions A1-A2.
+We assume here that the random function $V(\cdot)$ is a Gaussian process with mean 0 and squared exponential function as covariance function for simplicity of calculations (Mat\'{e}rn covariance kernel could be another choice but that will lead to very high computational complexity, so we avoid such a choice).
 In particular, we assume that the covariance function of $V(\cdot)$ takes the form $\mbox{cov}(V(x),V(y)) = k(h) = \sigma^2 e^{-\eta_3 h^2}$, where $h= ||x-y||$.
-Then $V'(\cdot)$ will be a Gaussian random function with mean 0 and covariance function (see \ctn{Stein1999}, Chapter 2).
+Then $V'(\cdot)$ will be a Gaussian random function with mean 0 and covariance function (\ctn{Stein1999}, Chapter 2)